 In addition to these services the university Health Centres also issue medical certificates to staff and students on request, recommend special medical leave for students when the need arises, facilitate Specialist advice and inpatient care on referral at the National Hospital of Sri Lanka, conduct special medical examinations for scholarships for the staff, conduct routine medical examinations of all new recruits and for the purpose of extending the services of the staff, issue medical certificates for driving licenses to university staff and students, and supply available medicines on a long term basis for chronic illnesses to both students and members of the staff of the university.

 A free health insurance scheme is available to all staff members of the University of Colombo.
 The cost of the scheme is borne by the income generated through external services.
-This free insurance facility is available only in the University of Colombo.

 - Chief Medical Officer